City-of-Helsinki/linkedevents/linked-events-importers.md

 Creates locations from *osoite* address registry into the database.

+This is scheduled to run `daily` on the instance as origin database updates daily too.

 ## helmet - Helsinki Metropolitan Area Libraries

 ### What is it?